ICTMCG/Awesome-Misinfo-Video-Detection/README.md

 1. **[PACMHCI-2020] Measuring Misinformation in Video Search Platforms: An Audit Study on YouTube**.

    *Eslam Hussein,  Prerna Juneja, Tanushree Mitra*. [[pdf](https://www.researchgate.net/profile/Eslam-Hussein-12/publication/340681643_Measuring_Misinformation_in_Video_Search_Platforms_An_Audit_Study_on_YouTube/links/5e98be72a6fdcca7891ff9b5/Measuring-Misinformation-in-Video-Search-Platforms-An-Audit-Study-on-YouTube.pdf)]
+   - This audit experiments investigate whether personalization (based on age, gender, geolocation, or watch history) contributes to amplifying misinformation.

 2. **[PNAS-2021] The (minimal) persuasive advantage of political video over text**.

    *Chloe Wittenberg, Ben M. Tappin, Adam J. Berinsky, David G. Rand*. [[pdf](https://www.pnas.org/doi/full/10.1073/pnas.2114388118)]
+   - This paper tests the assumption that video is more compelling than text.

 3. **[JCMC-2021] Seeing is believing: Is video modality more powerful in spreading fake news via online messaging apps?**

    *S. Shyam Sundar, Maria D. Molina , Eugene Cho*. [[pdf](https://academic.oup.com/jcmc/article-pdf/26/6/301/41139661/zmab010.pdf)]
+   -  This works finds that video is processed more superficially, and therefore users believe in it more readily and share it with others.
 4. **[TORS-2022] Auditing YouTube's Recommendation Algorithm for Misinformation Filter Bubbles**.

    *Ivan Srba, Robert Moro, Matus Tomlein, Branislav Pecher, Jakub Simko, Elena Stefancova, Michal Kompan, Andrea Hrckova, Juraj Podrouzek, Adrian Gavornik, Maria Bielikova*. [[pdf](https://dl.acm.org/doi/pdf/10.1145/3568392)]
+   - This paper presents results of an auditing study performed over YouTube aimed at investigating how fast a user can get into a misinformation filter bubble, but also what it takes to “burst the bubble”.
 5. **[IJCAI-2022] Black-box Audit of YouTube's Video Recommendation: Investigation of Misinformation Filter Bubble Dynamics (Extended Abstract)**.

    *Matus Tomlein, Branislav Pecher, Jakub Simko, Ivan Srba, Robert Moro, Elena Stefancova, Michal Kompan, Andrea Hrckova, Juraj Podrouzek, Maria Bielikova*. [[pdf](https://www.ijcai.org/proceedings/2022/0749.pdf)]
+   - This paper describes a black-box sockpuppeting audit which was carried out to investigate the creation and bursting dynamics of misinformation flter bubbles on YouTube.

 ### Detection at Signal Level